Operate a Pool

 stack-aggregation-commit

-page on Lockstacks.
+page on Leather Earn.
 The pool operator enters the following information:

 Reward cycle: the reward cycle where the operator is “commiting” delegated STX.
 This must be done for every individual reward cycle where the pool will be acting as a signer.